westerveltco/django-simple-nav/README.md

 ## Examples

-The `examples` directory contains a simple Django project that demonstrates how to use `django-simple-nav`.
+The [`example`](example/) directory contains a simple Django project that demonstrates how to use `django-simple-nav`.
 The example project includes a navigation definitions for a few different scenarios as well as some popular CSS frameworks.

 You can run the example project by following these steps.
 These steps assume you have `git` and `python` installed on your system and are using a Unix-like shell.
 If you are using Windows, you may need to adjust the commands accordingly.